novamean/mobile-hope/README.md

 We manage our issues/planning through GitHub Issues.
 To come to one of the group meetings, check out our [Meetup schedule][novamean].
 To join the conversation, join our team [Slack channel][novamean-slack].
+The project Scrum board for managing the project stories/tasks can be found at our [Waffle.io board][waffle.io/novamean/mobile-hope]

 [novamean]:       http://www.meetup.com/NOVA-MEAN/
 [novamean-slack]: http://novamean-slack.herokuapp.com/

-A Scrum board for managing the project stories/tasks can be found at the following:

 [waffle.io/novamean/mobile-hope]: https://waffle.io/novamean/mobile-hope

 ### Guidelines